jonwiggins/codenames-solver/README.md

 ```

 ## Prose
-[Codenames](https://codenames.game/) (sometimes also called Codewords), is a game where 'tellers' give single-word hints in an effort to prompt 'guessers' to select either 8 or 9 cards for a 5x5 grid of 25 word cards.
+[Codenames](https://codenames.game/) (sometimes also called Codewords), is a game where `tellers` give single-word hints in an effort to prompt `guessers` to select either 8 or 9 cards for a 5x5 grid of 25 word cards.

 Some might see the combinatorics problem here: `nCr(25, 8) = 1,081,575` and `nCr(25, 9) = 2,042,975`